Cameras today have lots of settings to choose from which can seem quite daunting if you’re just starting out.

 If you have the luxury (who does?) of working in a controlled studio environment, you can dial in the exact temperature on your lights.

-So if you set your lights to e.g. 5600 K, then you simply set the white balance on your camera to 5600 K as well.
-And voila!
+So if you set your lights to, e.g., 5600 K, then you also set the white balance on your camera to 5600 K. And voila!
 Perfect white balance.

-By using white, grey, and black cards, like the ones pictured above, you can make sure you have a common reference point for e.g. white in all your shots.
+Using white, grey, and black cards, like those pictured above, ensures you have a common reference point, e.g., white, in all your shots.

 You have your subject hold up the white card before each change of scene or lighting.
 When you come to the editing phase, you can use a tool like the “white balance picker” in Adobe Premiere Pro to quickly choose the white in the scene by simply clicking on the white card in your footage.